simonc56/script.duration/README.md

 script.duration
 ===============

-Displays movies duration in hours and minutes instead of only minutes while navigating in Kodi movies library.
-Kodi skin has to be tweaked.
+Displays movies duration in hours and minutes instead of only minutes while navigating in Kodi 17 movies library.
+Kodi skin has to be tweaked, see exemple below.

 Exemple: __108 minutes__ is now displayed __1h48__.